GlobalBoost/GlobalBoost-Y/doc/build-osx.md

 Creating a release build
 ------------------------

-A globalboostd binary is not included in the Globalboost-Qt.app bundle.
+A globalboostd binary is not included in the GlobalBoost-Y.app bundle.
 You can ignore this section if you are building `globalboostd` for your own use.

 If you are building `litecond` for others, your build machine should be set up